LBHB/NEMS0/docs/fitters.md

 # Fitters

+To keep fitters as simple and re-useable as possible, they should only require `sigma` (some representatio of a point in fit-space, like a vector) and `cost_fn` (some function for determining error based on sigma) as arguments.
+This keeps fitter functions from needing to know anything about the model architecture, and ensures easy compatibility with popular fitting packages like scipy.minimize.
+Any additional functionality related to fitting, such as only fitting certain subsets of data or using a different fitter for a specific module, should be handled by an analysis (for a generalizeable function) or a script (for a very specific problem) as appropriate.

 ## Termination Conditions

 The termination conditions fitters are usually pretty similar, so we placed some generic termination condition functions in `fitters/termination_conditions.py`.
 Most fitters will have similar conditions for when to stop the fitting process: when the elapsed time, step size, or error delta reaches some value.

 Termination condition functions should take in a step_info dict and return a boolean.
-If more than one condition should be checked, fitters may combine more than one permination conditions using the appropriate `and` or `or` expressions and a lambda function.
+If more than one condition should be checked, fitters may combine more than one termination conditions using the appropriate `and` or `or` expressions and a lambda function.

 For example, many fitters look like: